 How to make Cute and Fun Needle Felt Designs on Homemade Wool Dryer Balls

-So, I’ve been on somewhat of a needle felting kick lately.
+So, I have been on somewhat of a needle felting kick lately.
 Needle felting is so much fun!!
-And I’ve been trying to think of what to do with the wool shapes I make using cookie cutters.
+And I have also been trying to think of what to do with the wool shapes I make using cookie cutters.
 Well, I thought …. why not make some fun DIY wool dryer balls with cute little needle felt designs on them?

-For this project, you can either make your own dryer balls (read on) or you can use premade dryer balls.
+For this project, you can either make your own dryer balls (read on) or to make it easier, you can use premade dryer balls.

 What are Dryer Balls?